eda-ricercatore/admin-notes/skill-set/higher-end-roles/compiler-design-n-prog-analy.md

 	- Have completed coursework, projects, internships, and/or research in data structures/algorithms and compilers.
 	- Have completed at least one internship, research assistantship, teaching assistantship, or equivalent practical experience in compilers.
 	- Strong C++ programming skills.
 + skill set:
+	- If you’re interested in advancing and applying mathematics to program optimization for cutting-edge computer architectures, then you really want to be talking to us!
+We work on developing new and innovative compilers that break the mold of current computing.
+	- Reservoir Labs is looking for Automatic Parallelization and Compiler Engineers and Researchers to join our growing business.
+We are tackling some of the most interesting and challenging problems in high performance computing, including designing compilers for high performance embedded computing systems, for machine learning, and for advanced supercomputers.
+	- We have a great platform, R-Stream, for applying and advancing the polyhedral model of optimization for these challenges.
+This is an opportunity for a rewarding career in applied computer science research.
+	- Job Responsibilities
+		* Develop and apply polyhedral optimization for new architecture and applications
+		* Work on a wide range of projects within small teams of engineers
+		* Frequently interact with clients and effectively identify and meet client needs
+		* Represent the company in conferences and industry forums
+		* Opportunity to lead and manage projects
+	- Desired Skills
+		* An advanced degree in the field of computer science or applied mathematics
+		* Experience with compiler development, the polyhedral model, and computer architecture
+		* Experience with software engineering
+		* Solid intellectual ability, motivation, and a strong history of achievement
+		* Excellent oral and written communication skills
+	- We are particularly interested in candidates with knowledge of the polyhedral model.
+Genuine interest in the spectrum of Reservoir’s projects is key, and the flexibility to move among them is essential.
++ skill set:
 	- 5+ years of experience in SSA-based optimizations for high performance architectures.
 	- Experience with hardware specific optimizations such as SIMD or other specialized accelerators.